jekkay/govalidator/README.md

 if you wanna auto fix struct filed.
 It's very helpful to make sure the value in custom range, and set default value if necessary.</p>

+it's available for the nested struct as well, see test file for more: [validator_test.go](./validator_test.go).

 ## Auto Fix Value